probabl-ai/skore/CONTRIBUTING.rst

 Unit Testing Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^

 All contributions must include appropriate unit tests using ``pytest``.
-Tests are required for:

-- Any new features
-- Bug fixes
-- New use cases
-- Modifications to existing functionality
+Tests are required for any executable code - this includes all new features, bug fixes, new use cases, and modifications to existing functionality.
+The only exception is documentation-only changes.

 Before submitting your PR, ensure that: